-The key terms and conditions of the Revolving Line of Credit under the Second Modification Agreement are as follows:
+The key terms and conditions of the Revolving Line of Credit under the Third Modification Agreement are as follows:

-- · Available Credit The Revolving Line of Credit has a maximum borrowing amount of \$10.0 million, which remains unchanged from the Restated Credit Agreement. - Maturity Date The maturity date of the Revolving Line of Credit is March 31, 2015. - Interest Rate The effective interest rate continues to be LIBOR plus 2.50 percent per annum.
-However, the unused credit fee on the facility increased slightly from .25 percent to .33 percent. - Financial Covenants The Revolving Line of Credit requires us to be in compliance with specified financial covenants, including (a) a funded debt to EBITDAR (earnings before interest, taxes, depreciation, amortization, and rental expense) ratio of less than 3.00 to 1.00; (b) a fixed charge coverage ratio greater than 1.5 to 1.0; and (c) an annual limit on capital expenditures (not including capitalized curriculum development) of \$8.0 million.
-The previously existing minimum net worth covenant was eliminated.
+- Available Credit The Revolving Line of Credit has a maximum borrowing amount of \$10.0 million, which remains unchanged from the Restated Credit Agreement. - · Maturity Date The maturity date of the Revolving Line of Credit is now March 31, 2016. - Interest Rate The effective interest rate continues to be LIBOR plus 2.50 percent per annum.
+The unused credit fee on the facility is .33 percent per annum. - Financial Covenants The Revolving Line of Credit requires us to be in compliance with specified financial covenants, including (a) a funded debt to EBITDAR (earnings before interest, taxes, depreciation, amortization, and rental expense) ratio of less than 3.00 to 1.00; (b) a fixed charge coverage ratio greater than 1.5 to 1.0; and (c) an annual limit on capital expenditures (not including capitalized curriculum development) of \$8.0 million.

-In the event of noncompliance with these financial covenants and other defined events of default, the lender is entitled to certain remedies, including acceleration of the repayment of amounts outstanding on the Revolving Line of Credit and the Term Loan.
-At August 31, 2012, we believe that we were in compliance with the terms and covenants applicable to the Second Modification Agreement.
-The effective interest rate on our Revolving Line of Credit was 2.7 percent at August 31, 2012 and August 31, 2011.
+In the event of noncompliance with these financial covenants and other defined events of default, the lender is entitled to certain remedies, including acceleration of the repayment of any amounts outstanding on the Restated Credit Agreement.
+At August 31, 2013, we believe that we were in compliance with the terms and covenants applicable to the Third Modification Agreement.
+The effective interest rate on our Revolving Line of Credit was 2.8 percent at August 31, 2013 and 2.7 percent August 31, 2012.

 In connection with the Restated Credit Agreement, we entered into a promissory note, a security agreement, repayment guaranty agreements, and a pledge and security agreement.
 These agreements pledge substantially all of our assets located in the United States to the lender as collateral for borrowings under the Restated Credit Agreement and subsequent amendments.
-We had no outstanding borrowings on the line of credit facility at August 31, 2012 or August 31, 2011.
+We had no outstanding borrowings on the Revolving Line of Credit at August 31, 2013 or August 31, 2012.